iffse/pay-respects/README.md

 Currently, only corrections to `bash`, `zsh`, and `fish` are working flawlessly.

-Note that `nushell` support is currently very broken.
+`nushell` is currently usable, but there is no alias expansion and you will have to add the corresponding environment variables manually.

 ## Installing